Overview of Academic Review Process

 9. Action Plan and Capstone Meeting

-The Capstone Meeting between the academic unit’s Chair/Director, the Dean, and the Academic Affairs leadership team will be scheduled within six weeks of receiving the report by the Review Team.
+The Capstone Meeting between the academic unit’s Chair/Director, the Dean, and the Academic Affairs leadership team will be scheduled as soon as possible upon receiving the response to the Review Team report.
 The outcomes of this meeting will be summarized by the Dean in the form of a draft Action Plan for finalization and endorsement by the Dean, Academic Affairs leadership team, and Chair/Director as a representative for the academic unit.
 The Dean will be responsible for scheduling any follow-up meetings regarding progress on this Action Plan.